- Clinical science

 - Drugs used:

 There are currently three effective initial treatment options for Graves disease: antithyroid drugs, radioactive iodine ablation, or surgery.
-Toxic multinodular goiter (TMNG) and toxic adenoma (TA) are not generally treated with ATDs, but rather with ablation or surgery.Which form of therapy is chosen depends on the individual clinical situation and the patient preference.
+(TMNG) and (TA) are not generally treated with antithyroid drugs, but rather with ablation or surgery.Which form of therapy is chosen depends on the individual clinical situation and the patient preference.

 - Antithyroid drugs can effectively render a patient euthyroid; 20–75% of patients achieve permanent remission after 1–2 years of treatment.
 Some patient groups have a higher likelihood of remission than others.